MyDeLife/TwOp/README.md

 <br>

 The query can be called multiple times without limits and the AI produces a unique result each time.
-The TwOp extension is available in the chrome web store [insert link when available].
+The TwOp extension is available in the [Chrome Web Store](https://chrome.google.com/webstore/detail/twop/ahcakaodknfaaiebkahcmbknohgggebd).

 <br>